instancio/instancio/website/docs/user-guide.md

 The idea behind the project is that most unit tests do not care what the actual values are.
 They just require the _presence of a value_.
 Therefore, the main goal of Instancio is simply to generate fully populated objects with random data, including arrays, collections, nested collections, generic types, and so on.
-And it aims to do so with as little code as possible in order to keep the tests concise.
+And it aims to do so with as little code as possible to keep the tests concise.

 Another goal of Instancio is to make the tests more dynamic.
 Since each test run is against random values, the tests become alive.